 PLAYground Orchestra creates an unexpected, fun and extravagant ‘pop-up’ musical engagement experience for children and young people, through the placement of an impressive 29 piece orchestra right into the spaces where children play.
 Into their school's playground, their crèche play space and their public parks.
 This placement allows both children and musicians to play alongside one another.

-Over the course of 12 days and in the run up to the Christmas period, this whole-school project will expose approximately 10,000 individual children and young people, ranging in age from 4 to 18 years, along with their teachers, SNAs, support staff, parents, grandparents, and guardians to a wide range of instruments, sounds, genres, tempos and rhythms.
+Over the course of 12 days and in the run up to the Christmas period, this whole-school project will expose approximately 7,000 individual children and young people, ranging in age from 4 to 13 years, along with their teachers, SNAs and support staff, to a wide range of instruments, sounds, genres, tempos and rhythms.
 All arranged and played by the highest calibre of orchestral musicians in the country.

 The repertoire, arranged by composer Paul Frost, will feature a range of Christmas favourites, as well as some traditional and classical pieces.
 This careful selection of music, supports the ability of the children/audience to connect, sing and respond to the music, while also allowing the introduction of new sounds and musical arrangements.